Luge: Events

-These are further broken into several age classes: multiple youth and junior classes that cover the range of age 7–20, and general class (ages 21 and older).
+These are further broken into several age classes: multiple youth and junior classes that cover the age range 7–20, and general class (age 21+).
 Older competitors may enjoy the sport in masters (age 30–50) and senior masters (age 51+) classes.

 In a team relay competition, one man, one woman, and a doubles pair form a team.
 A touchpad at the bottom of the run is touched by a competitor signaling a teammate at the top of the run to start.

 Rules and procedures for races are very precise: